Kappandrew/BTD-dustry/README.md

-# BTDdustry
+# BTD-Terraria-Dustry
-## The classic Bloon-popping game fused with mindustry.
+## The classic Bloon-popping game, and the other classic 2D Minecraft fused with mindustry.
-Includes (insert turret count here) Turrets, 4 new items, and a lot more! i explode pineapple plz
-### Credits go to multiple creators for templates for the towers and Units.
+###Credits to several diffrent mods for templates, and to Re-Logic and Ninja Kiwi for creating such amazing games.